 Memorize the following sentences as they work as an acronym for the wrist bone names:

 All the joints involving the carpal bones are synovial joints, where the articulation surface has a flexible cartilage layer, along with a fluid lining to allow for better freedom of movement .

 The Radiocarpal Joint: Those between the radius and the proximal carpal bones (except pisiform) .

-Intercarpal Joints: Articulations between the carpal bones in hand are an example of gliding joints (a type of synovial joint).
+Intercarpal Joints: Articulations between the carpal bones in the hand are an example of gliding joints (a type of synovial joint).
 The bones meet and articulate on a nearly flat surface, and they need to glide past the adjacent bones in different directions during movement .